wickathou/wickathou/README.md

 # 💻 About myself <a name="brief-portfolio"></a>
 I'm a Web Developer with experience in Mechanical Engineering, Product Design and Marketing.
-I run a design and development agency called [The End Design Co.](http://enddesign.co/) and I'm part of [Growth Division](http://growth-division.com/) Marketing Development team.
+I run a design and development agency called [The End Design Co.](http://enddesign.co/) and I'm part of [Growth Division](http://growth-division.com/) focused on Marketing Design.

 I'm available for new projects, feel free to reach out in case you believe I can help your business.
 [Choose a convenient time for a 30-minute call here (Link to my Calendly)](https://ly.enddesign.co/intro) or send me an email at [javier@enddesign.co](mailto:javier@enddesign.co)